-Watercolor Terms for Beginners: Simple Glossary of Techniques
+Watercolor Terms for Beginners: A Simple Introduction

 ✅ Quick Overview

-💡 Use this glossary as a real-time painting tool or weekly learning challenge
+- Consider this a real-time painting tool

 If you've ever paused a tutorial to Google what “granulating” means — or thought a “wash” was something to clean up — you’re not alone.